 This happen when the remaining or residual corneal bed after excimer laser ablation is less than 250 microns.
-The cornea will become weak and it will be bulged outwards causing high refractive errors that can not be treated with soft contact lenses or glasses.
-It will have high risk for rupture or perforation with minor trauma.
+The cornea becomes weak and it will be bulged outwards causing high refractive errors with high astigmatism that can not be treated with soft contact lenses or glasses.
+It has high risk for rupture or perforation with minor trauma.

-Treatment of this condition can be by using hard contact lenses, intrastromal corneal rings or Intacs but in severe cases, corneal graft is required.
+Treatment of this condition can be by using hard contact lenses, intrastromal corneal rings, corneal intacs, corneal collagen cross linking but in severe cases, corneal graft is required.

 8- Over-Correction or Under-Correction Vision

-Patients who are at risk of this complication are those who have high refractive error.
-Other possible causes are due to technical problems like incorrect setting of the software program which guide the laser ablation and also it can be due to incorrect diagnosis and inexperience of the surgeon.
+Patients who are at risk of this complication are those who have high refractive errors.
+Other possible causes are due to technical problems such as incorrect setting of the software program which guides the laser ablation and also it can be due to incorrect diagnosis and inexperience of the surgeon.

-Another possible cause is that the patient will not respond to the surgery as expected The good news in that they can undergo another lasik session to correct the remain error in case of under-correction error and this is called the enhancement but this can not be happen until few months have passed since the last session to give the cornea time to heal appropriately and the refractive error becomes stable, also you should have enough corneal thickness for further laser ablation.
+Another possible cause is that the patient will not respond to the surgery as expected The good news in that they can undergo another lasik session to correct the remain error in case of under-correction error and this is called the lasik enhancement but this can not be done until few months have passed since the last session, to give the cornea time to heal appropriately and the refractive error becomes stable, also you should have enough corneal thickness for further laser ablation.